Is Love Blind? Here’s What the Spanish Think, Plus 32 More Proverbs About Love

 Thankfully for you, a lot of these Spanish proverbs rhyme which should help you memorize them.
 Choose your favorites from the list and learn them by heart.
 I can assure you that in doing so you will enrich your vocabulary and create a vital source of Spanish wisdom for all those deep conversations on love that you will eventually be having with native Spanish speakers.

+The efforts you put into learning these proverbs will be well worth it.
 Here’s to life, love and the pursuit of Spanish fluency!

 Constance Chase is a writer and English teacher living in Madrid, Spain with her Spanish husband, Javier.